hlimpias/sturdy-octo-train/Submitting-Card-Sets.md

 # Simple version

+I'll accept almost any card set that has a fairly decent amount of cards (at least a few dozen), and that aren't absolutely terribly formatted.
+The content of the cards themselves would have to be really, really bad for me to outright reject them; this is a party game for terrible people, after all.

 At its simplest, you could [email me](mailto:ajanata@socialgamer.net) a plain text file with one card per line, using four underscores (`____`) for blanks on black cards.
 I would, however, ask that you put a little more effort into it to save me some time:

 It would be super awesome if you can format your cards into a .sql file so I can dump them directly into the database, as my free time these days is rather sparse.
 This may sound complicated, but it isn't!